As the name implies, this accelerated course will strive to pack 2 days worth of learning into one day.

 Holster which is molded for your gun and attached to your clothing

 We can supply you with a handgun and holster.
-You must choose the corresponding option during checkout, and add a note to the comment field if you are right or left handed.
+During checkout, add a note to the comment field if you are right or left handed.
 There is no charge for this.

-You can bring your own ammo or use ours, but you must specify when checking out.
+You can bring your own ammo or use ours, but include in your order notes what caliber you need when checking out.

 Gun cleaning kit and lubricant